-Across the world we work closely with organisations and individuals providing practical help, spiritual help, training and education.
+Across the world, we work closely with organisations and individuals providing pracical help, spiritual help, training and education.
 The group overseeing how we spend our money on these projects is the MISSION ACTION GROUP or MAG, chaired by Paul White.

 Bishop Given and the Diocese of Kondoa: Tanzania

-The Langham Partnership, Australia, Canada, Hong Kong, New Zealand, the UK and Ireland, and the USA
+ABOUT Langham Partnership: Trains pastors, equips students & leaders, distributes books; Australia, Canada, Hong Kong, New Zealand, the UK and Ireland, and the USA http://uk.langham.org/

 The Trust has been operating in East Africa since 1985, supporting the work of the Anglican Church.
 Projects have included a cathedral, two income-generating guest houses, schools, colleges, a medical centre and houses for widows and orphans.
 The work of the Gospel is growing, and to train more pastors, the Trust have to provide accommodation, support and facilities - pastors in Rwanda are only supported by local donations.
 The Peace Guest House (photographed) completed with local labour and materials in 2016, accommodates many visitors, trainers and international groups, generating income.

 ABOUT: The Gelsthorpes are missionaries from the UK based in rural north Japan.